-This year, through Executive Order 20-04, Governor Brown added a new interim goal and updated the 2050 goal:
+In 2020, through Executive Order 20-04, Governor Brown added a new interim goal and updated the 2050 goal:

-- By 2035, Oregon will achieve at least a 45 percent reduction below 1990 levels. - By 2050 Oregon will achieve at least an 80 percent reduction below 1990 levels.
+- By 2035, Oregon will achieve at least a 45 percent reduction below 1990 levels. - By 2050, Oregon will achieve at least an 80 percent reduction below 1990 levels.

 The new goals are more reflective of the current thinking on what will be needed to avoid the worst impacts of climate change.
-To limit global warming (the rise in average global temperatures) to $1.5^{\circ}$ C ( $2.7^{\circ}$ F), the IPCC $1.5^{\circ}$ C report calls for reaching net zero emissions by 2050 - where any remaining anthropogenic CO2 emissions are balanced by CO2 removals.
-However, they caution that the longer we take to start making significant reductions in GHG emissions, the sooner we would need to reach carbon neutrality to keep global warming at or under $1.5^{\circ}$ C ( $2.7^{\circ}$ F).
+To limit global warming (the rise in average global temperatures) to 1.5°C (2.7°F), the IPCC's Global Warming of 1.5°C report calls for reaching net zero emissions by 2050 - where any remaining anthropogenic CO2 emissions are balanced by CO2 removals.1 However, they caution that the longer we take to start making significant reductions in GHG emissions, the sooner we would need to reach carbon neutrality to keep global warming at or under 1.5°C (2.7°F).

-Over 24 countries and a growing number of U.S. states have set or are in the process of setting net zero GHG emissions goals.
-For states in the US, the specifics of the goals vary by baseline year, the date and percent reduction of interim targets, and the 2050 goal (Table 1).
+More than 24 countries and a growing number of U.S. states have set or are in the process of setting net zero GHG emissions goals.^{15, 16} For states in the U.S., the specifics of the goals vary by baseline year, the date and percent reduction of interim targets, and the 2050 goal (Table 1).
 Eight states have identified net zero goals and/or aspirations.